Simply LaKita

 👉🏾 See the recipe card below for exact quantities and full instructions.

-How to Make Chicken Thighs and Potatoes in a Cast Iron Skillet
+How to Make Roasted Chicken Thighs

 Prep: Heat oven to 400°F. Pat chicken dry.
 Toss potatoes and carrots with oil, salt, and pepper in a 12" cast‑iron skillet; spread in a single layer.